 This page/post may contain affiliate links.
-As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
+As an Amazon Associate I earn from qualifying purchases at no additional cost to you.
+This is true of any other affiliate links within this post.
 For more detailed information, please visit our Affiliate Disclaimer pageIn this post, we journey inside the Inner Court of the Tabernacle of Moses and explore what this section of the tabernacle (or temple in later years) held, who ministered here and how we can view the Inner Court as a picture of the walk of the Christian!

 The Inner Court of the Tabernacle of Moses

 As I said, this message focuses on how the Inner Court of the Tabernacle of Moses (and later, the Temple), also called the Holy Place, is a picture of our walk with God.

 This is important because, if you feel as though you’re stuck in your walk, I hope you will know that God keeps it simple!
 There is no need to fear going deeper with Him!